ifremer-bioinformatics/BLAST-PLAST-bench/README.md

 * **HTC-BLASTn jobs** ([data table is here](gnuplot/htc-nn-time.dat)): ![N-N: blastn](gnuplot/htc-nn-time.png)
 * **HTC-Megablast jobs** ([data table is here](gnuplot/htc-mn-time.dat)): ![M-N: focus on megablast](gnuplot/htc-mn-time.png)

 Since we used the same data sets as above, we can appreciate (or not) the advantages of HTC-BLAST over regular BLAST to accelerate (or not) sequence comparisons.
-In the following table, we compare jiob running times (i.e. "walltime") of HTC vs Regular BLAST on 56 cores (unit is seconds):
+In the following table, we compare job running times (i.e. "walltime") of HTC vs Regular BLAST on 56 cores:

 | Job kind | Regular BLAST | HTC-BLAST |
 |----------|---------------|-----------|